-Although we didn’t manage to enter into the very depths of the cave, I was still happy to leave the site with memories of exhilaration, awe, and admiration.
-To think I had been standing in the same spot as historical people, and imagining the stories the stalagmites could hold was really quite amazing for me.
+Although I didn’t manage to enter into the very depths of the cave, I was still happy to leave the site with memories of exhilaration, awe, and admiration.
+To think that I had been standing in the same spot as historical people, and imagining the stories the stalagmites could hold was really quite amazing for me.

 Here are some tips to help you get the most out of the Antiparos Cave if you ever visit one day: